readthedocs/readthedocs.org/docs/guides/cross-referencing-with-sphinx.rst

 Cross-referencing using roles
 -----------------------------

-All targets that we have seen so far can be referenced only from the same page.
+All targets seen so far can be referenced only from the same page.
-Sphinx provides some roles that allows us to reference any explicit target from any page.
+Sphinx provides some roles that allow you to reference any explicit target from any page.

 .. note::